Retirement accounts provide protection against creditors

 Funds deposited to an IRA account consisting solely of rollover funds maintain unlimited protection for bankruptcy, but not for legal liability (this is determined by state laws).

-Funds deposited to an IRA account which includes non-ERISA contributions (a “comingled” IRA) are protected for bankruptcy up to the $1,362,800 limit as of April 2019.
+Funds deposited to an IRA account which includes non-ERISA contributions (a “comingled” IRA) are protected for bankruptcy up to the $1,362,800 until April 2022.
 Legal liability is subject to state laws.

 Funds withdrawn as cash distributions are no longer protected against claims.